-The Board of Directors of the Fund has fixed the close of business on March 19, 2004 as the record date (the "Record Date") for the determination of stockholders of the Fund entitled to notice of and to vote at the Meeting or any adjournment thereof.
+The Board of Directors of the Fund has fixed the close of business on March 17, 2006 as the record date (the "Record Date") for the determination of stockholders of the Fund entitled to notice of and to vote at the Meeting or any adjournment thereof.
 Stockholders of the Fund on that date will be entitled to one vote on each matter for each share held, and a fractional vote with respect to fractional shares, with no cumulative voting rights.
 The fund has one class of Common Stock which has a par value of \$.001 per share.
-At the Record Date, the Fund had outstanding 14,018,899 shares of Common Stock.
-The Fund has one series of Preferred Stock outstanding, Municipal Auction Rate Cumulative Preferred Series M, and \$25,000 per share liquidation preference.
+At the Record Date, the Fund had outstanding 14,083,635.363 shares of Common Stock.
+The Fund has one series of Preferred Stock outstanding, Municipal Auction Rate Cumulative Preferred Series M, with a \$25,000 per share liquidation preference.
 As of the Record Date, there were 2,000 shares of Preferred Stock outstanding.
-The shares of Common Stock and the shares of Preferred Stock are referred to collectively as the "Shares".
+The shares of Common Stock and the shares of Preferred Stock are referred to collectively as the "Shares."

-At the Record Date 13,745,610 shares, or 98% of the Fund's outstanding shares were held in accounts, but not beneficially owned by, CEDE & CO., as nominee for The Depository Trust Company, 55 Water Street, 25th Floor, New York, NY 10041.
-At the Record Date, no single shareholder or "group" (as that term is used in Section 13(d) of the Securities Exchange Act of 1934 (the "1934 Act")) to the knowledge of the Board or the Fund, owned beneficially more than 5% of the outstanding shares of the Fund.
+At the Record Date 13,763,880 shares, or approximately 97.7% of the Fund's outstanding shares, were held in accounts, but not beneficially owned, by CEDE & CO., as nominee for The Depository Trust Company, 55 Water Street, 25th Floor, New York, NY 10041.
+At the Record Date, no single shareholder or "group" (as that term is used in Section 13(d) of the Securities Exchange Act of 1934 (the "1934 Act")), to the knowledge of the Fund, owned beneficially 5% or more of the outstanding shares of the Fund.
 As of the Record Date, the officers and Board members of the Fund in the aggregate beneficially owned less than 1% of the outstanding shares of the Fund.

-In the event that a quorum is not present, or if sufficient votes in favor of the proposal set forth in the Notice and this Proxy Statement are not received by the time scheduled for the Meeting, the persons named as proxies may move for one or more adjournments of the Meeting to permit further solicitation of proxies with respect to such proposal.
-In determining whether to adjourn the Meeting, the following factors may be considered: the nature of the proposal that is the subject of the Meeting, the percentage of votes actually cast, the percentage of negative votes actually cast, the nature of any further solicitation and the information to be provided to stockholders with respect to the reasons for the solicitation.
-Any such adjournment will require the affirmative vote of a majority of the shares present at the Meeting.
-The persons named as proxies will vote in favor of such adjournment those shares which they are entitled to vote and which have voted in favor of such proposal.
+In the event that a quorum is not present, or if sufficient votes in favor of Proposal 1 set forth in the Notice and this Proxy Statement are not received by the time scheduled for the Meeting, the persons named as proxies may move for one or more adjournments of the Meeting to permit further solicitation of proxies with respect to such proposal.
+In determining whether to adjourn the Meeting, the following factors may be considered: the nature of the proposals that are the subject of the Meeting, the percentage of votes actually cast, the percentage of negative votes actually cast, the nature of any further solicitation and the information to be provided to stockholders with respect to the reasons for the solicitation.
+Any such adjournment will require the affirmative vote of a majority of the shares present atthe Meeting.
+The persons named as proxies will vote in favor of such adjournment those shares which they are entitled to vote and which have voted in favor of such proposals.

-As of the record date, to the knowledge of the Fund, no securities issued by CGM's ultimate parent corporation, Citigroup Inc. ("Citigroup"), were held by directors who are not "interested persons" as that term is used in the Investment Company Act of 1940, as amended (the "1940 Act").
+As of the record date, to the knowledge of the Fund, no securities issued by Legg Mason were held by Directors who are not "interested persons" of the Fund (the "Non-Interested Directors") as that term is used in the Investment Company Act of 1940, as amended (the "1940 Act").